lightscapevr/website/markdown/getting-started.md

 Mac:

-* Oculus Quest 1 or 2 or Pro, or Pico Neo 3.
-(As of 2022, OS X and tethered VR headsets are not working well together in general.)
+* Oculus Quest 1, 2, 3 or Pro, or Pico Neo 3.
+(As of 2024, OS X and tethered VR headsets are not working well together in general.)
-* SketchUp 2020 to 2022.
+* SketchUp 2020 or later.
 (Required for proper editing.
 SketchUp 2017-2019 would work as well but is not tested, and the "open group" command from VR doesn't.)

 *See our separate documentation pages <a href="docs-getting-started-quest.html">for the Oculus Quest</a> or
 <a href="docs-getting-started-piconeo.html">for the Pico Neo 3</a> headsets.*